scheinerman/McConstant.jl/README.md

 is not possible to purchase exactly 22 McNuggets.

-The function `mc_possible` returns `true` if it is possible to purchase that quantity of McNuggest, and false otherwise:
+The function `mc_possible` returns `true` if it is possible to purchase that quantity of McNuggets, and false otherwise:
 ```
+julia> using McConstant

 julia> mc_possible(21)
 true